Marmar8001/Driver-Lifetime-Value_Lift/README.md

 4. **Segments of Drivers with Higher Value**
 5. **Actionable Recommendations for the Business**

 For a detailed analysis and findings, please refer to the complete report provided in this repository.
+Please note that one of the files is too large to be included in the repository and cannot be directly uploaded(ride_timestamps.csv).
+If you require access to the large file, please contact me for alternative methods of sharing the data.